-There is a misconception that snake plant dies once they bloom.
-The monocarpic plants die after blooming while polycarpic can blossom repeatedly and the snake belongs in between the two.
+However, the monocarpic plants die after blooming, while polycarpic ones can blossom repeatedly, and the Snake Plant falls between the two.

-If you witness the flower drooping, you need to watch out for symptoms such as overwatering, lack of sunlight, and pests.
+If you witness the blooms drooping, you must watch for symptoms such as overwatering, lack of sunlight, and epidemics.

-Snake Plants are able to self-pollinate themselves to transform their flowers into orange berries instead of fading away.
+Snake Plants can self-pollinate to transform their bisexual flowers into yellowish-orange berries instead of fading away.

-When you grow snake plants outdoors, they receive insects to help in pollination, but it can still occasionally happen indoors.
+When you grow Snake Plants outdoors, they receive insects to help pollinate, but it can occasionally happen indoors.